 Within customary tenure, ownership is based on the principle of trusteeship under the head of the family (i.e. a married man, a widow, an unmarried mother or a divorced woman.
 There are no child headed families as far as land is concerned, since a clan member should always be designated as their guardian, holding their land in trust for them.)
-The National Land Policy needs to address the occasions when women's land rights are most under threat.
+The policy needs to address the occasions when women's land rights are most under threat.
 This is either when the principle of trusteeship is being ignored, namely when the 'owner' wants to sell land for his own benefit; or when a woman risks losing her right to become the head of a family (and trustee of the land), i.e. at widowhood, and at divorce or separation.

-The 'consent clause' already protects the rights

-of family members from abuse of trusteeship at sale, at least in theory.
-Protection can only be made effective, though, if some authority (e.g. LC1 or sub-county chief) is given the responsibility to verify written consent, and this also entails that all land sales, even of customary land, be documented.
-Customary law gives the clan responsibility for verifying the consent of all the family members since the land always belongs to the family, not one individual).
+The 'consent clause' already protects the rights of family members from abuse of trusteeship at sale, at least in theory.
+Protection can only be made effective, though, if some authority (e.g. LC1 or subcounty chief) is given the responsibility to verify written consent, and this also entails that all land sales, even of customary land, be documented.
+Customary law gives the clan responsibility for verifying the consent of all the family members since all private land is family land).
 Both procedures should be followed, e.g. the LC1 or sub-county chief verifying both written spousal consent and documentation that the clan leaders verified family consent.

 Since customary land is family land, and since family heads act as individual trustees and not owners of personal property, it will be difficult and indeed inappropriate to impose the concept of 'co-ownership'.
 Instead, a formal process is needed for confirming the principles of 'individual trusteeship within family ownership' in customary law.
-National Land Policy should encourage the documentation of 'customary land law' or 'the principles, practices, rights and responsibilities' (PPRR) as they have been called, for all areas.
+Policy should encourage the documentation of 'customary land law' or 'the principles, practices, rights and responsibilities' (PPRR) as they have been called, for all areas.
 A process is then needed to verify that every code respects the principles of women's land rights.
 The 'basic law' of customary land law in Uganda is that everyone has land rights, and the PPRR establish where you claim rights (e.g. from the father's clan or the mother's clan) and not whether you have a claim to land rights.
 Only after it is established that the codes are constitutional (i.e. non-discriminatory) should they be formally accepted by the State and allowed to be disseminated, thus giving them the force of law and enabling customary authorities to be held to account for implementing them.

-Under customary tenure, problems of women's land rights come from violation of customary law (the 'PPRR') rather than from a lack of rights under PPRR.
-The National Land Policy therefore needs to tackle a breakdown of implementation rather than an inherently discriminatory code.
+Undercustomarytenure, problems of women's land rights come from violation of customary law (the 'PPRR') rather than from a lack of rights under PPRR.
+Policy therefore needs to tackle a breakdown of implementation rather than an inherently discriminatory code.
 The customary law of each people must give the responsibility to some authority for enforcing respect for their own PPRR.
 (In the north and east of Uganda, this is the responsibility of the clan.)
-The National Land Policy should give them that authority, but insist that responsibility comes with accountability.
+National Policy should be that authority and responsibility come with accountability.
 Customary authorities should have a legal obligation to ensure that the principles of protection (of wives, widows, divorcees, children, etc.) enshrined in their PPRR are implemented.
 This one measure alone could transform the situation for the majority of women.